Orthodontics are a large time and money investment. You want to do everything possible before and after treatment to get the best results.

 When we remove your braces, you will begin the retention stage of your treatment.
 Your final orthodontic result depends on your retainers, so be sure you carefully follow these directions about retainer use:

-- Until Dr. Hulme instructs you otherwise, please wear your retainer at all times, except when eating, brushing your teeth, or swimming.
+- Until instructed otherwise, please wear your retainer at all times, except when eating, brushing your teeth, or swimming.

 - When you take out your retainer, always put it in its case.
 If you wrap it in a napkin, it is likely to be accidentally thrown away!